I believe that the future of high impact presenting and public speaking revolves around mindfulness.

 ‘I’m just not a good speaker’

-I’ve since learned that the insatiable appetite to ‘do’ is just as alive and flourishing in most adults today as it was for my son as a child.
-When the time comes for you to present do whatever it takes to get to the venue and room you will be speaking in as early as you can to make certain that no one else will be there.
+When the time comes for you to present do whatever it takes to get to the venue and room you will be speaking in as early as you can.
+Make sure that no one else will be there.

 Spend as long as you need to just being in the room.